 B2B invoicing in France – the situation at a glance

-For several years now, all French companies supplying a public entity (i.e. B2G) have been required to send structured electronic invoices via the national invoicing portal Chorus Pro (read more here).
+For several years now, all French companies supplying a public entity (i.e. B2G) have been required to send structured electronic invoices via the national invoicing portal Chorus Pro (read more information in our other article “B2G and B2B E-invoicing in France”).

 How e-invoicing in France works